Inflectra/rapise-documentation/docs/Guide/scripting_choice_dialog.md

 This dialog is automatically opened after you click **Create** in the [Create New Test](create_new_test_dialog.md) dialog.

 ## Misc
 If you click the "Don't Ask" checkbox, Rapise will default to your last selection automatically when you create a test.
-You can change this options in the main [Settings dialog](settings_dialog.md).
+You can change this options in the main [Global Settings dialog](options_dialog.md).